 It's a big day for our neighbors to the north!
 The HTC One hit store shelves this morning, which is a fairly big deal in itself.
 If you're not in the market for a new phone (or just aren't into the One for whatever reason), but happen to be looking for a new tablet instead, another outstanding device hit Canadian retailers today as well: the Galaxy Note 8.0.

 The Note 8.0 is Sammy's newest entry into the eight inch slate market, which also brings most of the best features from the Note 10.1 and Note II along for the ride.
+I've actually been playing with the Note 8.0 for the last day, and I can say this: it's one of the best tablets I've ever used.
 Read More

 At this point, we can be fairly sure an 8-inch Galaxy Note tablet is a thing that's happening.
 It has shown up in numerous benchmarks (as the GT-N5100), and supposedly packs a 1280x800 LCD display, which we can all but guarantee will be of the Wacom variety.

 Now, Samsung's head of mobile JK Shin has allegedly confirmed the device's existence to Korean news outlet iNews24.
 The announcement was made at an invitation-only dinner with some of Samsung's newly-promoted high-level officers.
+Also on the list were a few members of the Korean press.
+At some point, Shin revealed to iNews that the 8-inch Note would be revealed at MWC in Barcelona, late next month.
 Read More